ipfs/helia/FAQ.md

 It shares some internal components with js-ipfs - [libp2p], [bitswap] etc but has a [redesigned API](https://ipfs.github.io/helia/interfaces/_helia_interface.Helia.html) that will enable the next generation of distributed applications.

-js-ipfs is being retired in favour of Helia - read more about the [thought processes](./MANIFESTO.md) that informed the design, check out the [examples](https://github.com/ipfs-examples/helia-examples) and start porting your application today!
+[js-ipfs is being retired in favour of Helia](https://github.com/ipfs/js-ipfs/issues/4336).
+Read more about the [thought processes](./MANIFESTO.md) that informed Helia's design, check out the [examples](https://github.com/ipfs-examples/helia-examples) and start porting your application today!

 ### 🤝 How does Helia guarantee compatibility with Kubo and other IPFS implementations?

 Each Helia component has an interop suite that tests compatibility with other IPFS implementations.
+These tests run during CI as part of each PR and before a release.

+Initially they test compatibility with Kubo but if you maintain another IPFS implementation please open an issue or a PR to get added to the test matrix.

 See: